MitchPierias/jumbo/README.md

 #### Why inline styles?
 Simply ran out of time to migrate them over to a style sheet with class names.
 Occasionally I will write styles inline, in the case when a style value should not ever be changeable, but this was not the case here...

+#### Hosting
+The distribution build is deployed to Amazon S3, propegated to Amazon CloudFront and exposed through a subdomain using Route53 with SSL.